AlaYousef/portfolio-project3/README.md

  * Then player is presented with the first quiz question.

  * Each question appear with 4 possible answers.
 Only one is correct.

+ * The questions will be randomize every time the user choose to play again.

  * Instructions to enter a number between 1-4 is displayed.
 This allows the user to answer the quiz question via choosing one of these digits: '1', '2', '3', or '4'.

  * This will repeate until the 15th question is answered.